How do I get General Practice Medical Work Experience?

 If you do observe surgery, that’s great!
 Take lots of notes and remember to thank the GP or nurse for letting you sit in.
 If you get an opportunity, try to discuss the consultation with a medical professional.
 Their insights will give you valuable insights into the judgements they made and why.
 There are no silly questions; it’s better to realise you’ve misunderstood something at this stage than to realise in front of an interviewer!

-How do I make the most of it?
+How do I make the most of General Practice work experience?

 Keep a log of your placement and make notes on every encounter you see and the skills you observe from the doctor during that time.
 Take every opportunity to learn all you can about the healthcare structure and essential terms used in practice.
 Think about how you can discuss this meaningfully in an interview, and how you would intend to develop the skills you observed.